TheBeachLab/selfhosted/doc/git.md

 In this case I can push to github `git push github master` or to the suitcase `git push suitcase master` or to both `git push origin master`.
 You can also set what is the default upstream when you just do a `git push` by doing `git push --set-upstream origin master`.

+Notice that `origin` has multiple remotes.
+You can add a remote by using `git remote set-url --add --push origin git://another/repo.git`

 > TODO: Rename all my `master` branches to `main` in all repositories.
 And set default to `main`